Low-noise Optomechanical Single Phonon-photon Conversion for Quantum Networks: Competing interests

 The factor $e^{-T_\mathrm{delay}/\tau}$ accounts for phonon decay due to the finite phonon lifetime.
 Equation~\eqref{gcc_heating} is shown as an orange line in Fig.~\ref{Fig:S1_qutip_simulations} and shows excellent agreement with the simulated values of expected $g^{(2)}_\mathrm{S,aS}$.

 Figure~\ref{Fig:S1_qutip_simulations}b shows the simulated autocorrelation function $g^{(2)}(0)$ as a function of thermal phonon occupancy $n_\mathrm{th}$.
-We estimate that the measured value of the photon autocorrelation function can be improved to $g^{(2)}(0)=0.26$ using OMC devices with improved device geometry that reduce the thermal phonon occupation by $\qty{30}{\%}$ at equal scattering probabilities as in the HBT measurement performed in this work~\cite{sonar_high-efficiency_2024}.
+We estimate that the measured value of the photon autocorrelation function can be improved to $g^{(2)}(0)=0.09$ using OMC devices with improved device geometry that reduce the thermal phonon occupancy by a factor of six at equal scattering probabilities~\cite{sonar_high-efficiency_2025}.